MukulSoul/grunt-svn-custom-tag/README.md

 Default: none

 Specifies the project's SVN repository URL.
 This must be specified or the task will fail.
+This should be the project's root folder in the SVN, i.e. that which is common to both the source (trunk) and target (tag) folders.

 ### options.tagDir